nelsonlove1/nelsonlove1/README.md

 - 👋 Hi, I’m @nelsonlove1
-- 👀 I’m interested in business
+- 👀 I’m interested in technology
-- 🌱 I’m currently learning graphics design and technology
+- 🌱 I’m currently learning python and java script programming
-- 💞️ I’m looking to collaborate on engineeering
+- 💞️ I’m looking forward in spreading my arizon asbit relates to technology
 - 📫 How to reach me on my email

 <!---